criscode97/mangd-repo/README.md

 This Server-side application allows user to register by creating a username and password and providing an email.
 The user can create a todo item and add a deadline if they wish Everytime the user provides a deadline, the app automatically syncs it to their google calendar and saves the id of the item so it can be deleted by the user later on.
-The user can filter the list of todos using the filter by option
+The user can filter the list of todos using the filter by option.

 ## App structure